 But what about the global brewing giants?
 It's not unusual for a mega-corporation to exert influence in the market.
 Tuck explains:

-"Another big factor impacting the price of craft beer at the distributor level is the bigfooting influence of Big Beer [...]
+Ah, so maybe if we examine the distributor level of the business we can find some answers for consumers.
+What about them?
+Aren't they being a little greedy?"Another big factor impacting the price of craft beer at the distributor level is the bigfooting influence of Big Beer [...]
 In other words, when the price of Blue Moon, a Coors product, goes up a buck, your beloved Bell’s Two Hearted Ale may suddenly suck up another one of your singles, too."

 "Craft aficionados, of course, love to gripe about the middleman.
 And it makes sense: The distributor isn’t anyone’s beloved local beer bar, and he’s not anyone’s innovative craft brewer, either."